ZHAODONG-LYU/USB-5G-Dongle-in-Windows/README.md

 # USB-5G-Dongle-in-Windows
-This repo recorded the process when you get a 5g module, and want to set up in your windows PC through usb\
+This repo recorded the process when you get a 5g module, and want to set up in your windows PC (windows 10 and 11) through usb\
  material: quectel RM500U-CN, usb board for 5g module, four antenna

 ## Process